 Each state has its own requirements for pet entry.
-Most states require a Certificate of Veterinary Inspection and current rabies vaccination.
-The AVMA has compiled a list of requirements by state.
-PDF
+Most states require a Certificate of Veterinary Inspection ("health certificate") and current rabies vaccination.

-For more information, consult the ODA's travel requirements summary and your veterinarian.
+For more information, consult the USDA APHIS pet travel site and your veterinarian.

 - For animals four months and older, current rabies vaccination required according to manufacturer´s instructions (1 or 3 year vaccine).

 - California does not require CVIs for dogs or cats.